ondrej33/hctl-model-checker/README.md

 # Symbolic HCTL model checker

 This is the implementation of the first fully symbolic Model Checker for the logic HCTL.
+As an input, it takes Boolean network with (possibly unknown) inputs and HCTL formula representing the property we want to check.
+It computes all the coloured-states that satisfy the formula.

+# Structure

 Implementation of the formula components evaluation (EX, binder...) is in the implementation.py.
 The file also includes all kinds of result printing.